In the fast-paced digital age, where social media platforms dominate the marketing landscape, it’s easy to overlook the humble email newsletter.

 The header uses this font to bring you into the email, but I think the best use of it is on the “Free Shipping” offer.
 This is an easy hack to put the reader in the right state of mind before they read all the other information as well.
 Now they know that they will be getting free shipping before they even look at the shirts or read more about the company.

-6. Sign up newsletter examples
+6. Sign up newsletter templates

 These types of emails reportedly have an 86 percent higher open rate than the standard newsletter email, so they’re important to set the tone and build a relationship that will hopefully lead to a sale.

-Modern welcome event email newsletter template
+Modern welcome event email newsletter

 This graphic welcome email is short and sweet.
 Replace the icons with your product shots and add your social media links to the bottom.